How Stress Impacts Eczema & What You Can Do About It

 Cameron - age 5

-A Personal Story: My Daughter’s Battle with Eczema
+A Personal Story: My Daughter’s Experience with Severe Eczema

 My daughter, Cameron, suffered from severe eczema as an infant, and it took a toll on her well-being.
 Her delicate skin was constantly inflamed, unbearably itchy, and painful.
 The discomfort kept her awake at night, often crying and scratching until she worsened the irritation.
 During the day, she was noticeably fussy, unable to stay content for long periods.